Is your call center software GDPR ready?

 Why did Freida sue you for violating GDPR regulations?

 Violating GDPR regulations typically lands you in trouble with varying degrees of fines.
-The nature of violation committed determines your GDPR fine.
+The nature of the violation committed determines your GDPR fine.
 You could end up paying a penalty of up to €20M or 4% global turnover.

 Freida registered a complaint because you broke her trust.
 You utilized her email address and other information to track her usage patterns.
-Freida had a problem with you tracking her information for activities which had nothing to do with your product/service.
+Freida had a problem with you tracking her information for activities that had nothing to do with your product/service.
 Failure to delete her account data post her account closure led to gross violations of retaining personal information according to the GDPR regulations.

 As long as you are mindful of the fact that consent can be taken away by Freida and others at any given time in your relationship.
 You will have her consent as long as you can retain her trust in your business practices and service.
 If you remember this simple rule, you will be able to build systems and services that are compliant with the latest GDPR regulations.
 Do drop us a note if you are looking for a GDPR ready call center software.